iTaxoTools/Decontaminator/README.md

 # decontamination branches
 Searching for branches in tree that exceed a certain length and deleting all sequences in corresponding .ali and .fasta files that are descendants from this branch.
+Also able to delete respective branches from tree.

 ## Preparing files
 Input directory should contain .tre files and corresponding .ali and/or fasta files.